Core Items for a Standardized Resource Use Measure: Expert Delphi Consensus Survey.

 Thorn JC., Brookes ST., Ridyard C., Riley R., Hughes DA., Wordsworth S., Noble SM., Thornton G., Hollingworth W.

-© 2017.
-Background: Resource use measurement by patient recall is characterized by inconsistent methods and a lack of validation.
+BACKGROUND: Resource use measurement by patient recall is characterized by inconsistent methods and a lack of validation.
 A validated standardized resource use measure could increase data quality, improve comparability between studies, and reduce research burden.
-Objectives: To identify a minimum set of core resource use items that should be included in a standardized adult instrument for UK health economic evaluation from a provider perspective.
-Methods: Health economists with experience of UK-based economic evaluations were recruited to participate in an electronic Delphi survey.
+OBJECTIVES: To identify a minimum set of core resource use items that should be included in a standardized adult instrument for UK health economic evaluation from a provider perspective.
+METHODS: Health economists with experience of UK-based economic evaluations were recruited to participate in an electronic Delphi survey.
 Respondents were asked to rate 60 resource use items (e.g., medication names) on a scale of 1 to 9 according to the importance of the item in a generic context.
 Items considered less important according to predefined consensus criteria were dropped and a second survey was developed.
 In the second round, respondents received the median score and their own score from round 1 for each item alongside summarized comments and were asked to rerate items.
 A final project team meeting was held to determine the recommended core set.
-Results: Forty-five participants completed round 1.
+RESULTS: Forty-five participants completed round 1.
 Twenty-six items were considered less important and were dropped, 34 items were retained for the second round, and no new items were added.
 Forty-two respondents (93.3%) completed round 2, and greater consensus was observed.
 After the final meeting, 10 core items were selected, with further items identified as suitable for "bolt-on" questionnaire modules.
-Conclusions: The consensus on 10 items considered important in a generic context suggests that a standardized instrument for core resource use items is feasible.
+CONCLUSIONS: The consensus on 10 items considered important in a generic context suggests that a standardized instrument for core resource use items is feasible.